aileot/nvim-thyme/docs/reference.md

 Almost equivalent to [:Fnl][:Fnl].
 However, it does not evaluate the `{fnl-expr}`, but only returns the compiled lua results.

+You can change the default range of this command by the option [command.FnlCompile.default-range][].

 It does not affect the file system.